Updated December 21, 2021

-But there’s still plenty of need in our community, so check out spots like Pandemic Partners, The Giving Plate, Shepard’s House Ministries, the Bethlehem Inn, Central Oregon Veterans Outreach and NeighborImpact if you have a little extra to give.
+There are tons of charitable organizations doing good work in our community.
+Consider places like The Giving Plate, Shepard’s House Ministries, the Bethlehem Inn, Central Oregon Veterans Outreach and NeighborImpact if you have a little extra to give.

-Keep an eye out at grocery store checkstands when you filter through for your holiday food shopping this weekend.
+One have a few cents to spare?
+Keep an eye out at grocery store checkstands when you filter through for your holiday food shopping.
 Most have programs in place where you can round up or purchase food bags to help feed the needy this holiday season.
-Even a few cents can add up fast.
+Even a small bit of change can help.

 For anyone who wants to see small businesses survive

-A quest to do whatever I could to spend money with local businesses I desperately want to see standing when the pandemic ends.
+A quest to do whatever I could to spend money with local businesses I desperately want to see thrive through the pandemic.

 After kicking off my morning with the world’s best breakfast burrito from Los Jalapeños, I headed out for a hike.
 Then I zipped into Downtown Bend and hit Bellatazza to grab a pound of coffee so I could cross that off our grocery list.
 Did you know you can bring your bag back for refills and the fifth pound is free?
 I didn’t, but now I do!

 Next, I hit Leapin’ Lizards for my toddler nephew’s gifts, Silverado for some earrings to give my sister-in-law, and Clementine for a sweater to make my mom swoon.